INTERMEDIATE OBJECT ORIENTED PROGRAMMING PROJECTS

 Knowledge of object oriented programming is required to be able to finish the challenges.
 It is recommended to have attended an OOP introduction course and be familiar with concepts like classes, methods, objects, encapsulation, inheritance, instances etc.

-It is also recommended (although not manadatory) to be familiar with the pandas library in order to read the input data when is stored in spreadsheets.
+It is also recommended (although not manadatory) to be familiar with the pandas library in order to read the input data when it is stored in spreadsheets.